JuanCaicedo/blog-post-dafts/tailored-css.md

 Tailored CSS definitely got the job done, but it also generated a huge amount of technical debt.
 We are definitely open to other alternatives.

-One approach that I would love to take is to reorganize our UI code into components.
+One approach that's on the horizon is reorganizing our UI code into components.
 It's hard to figure out which styles are above the fold, but much easier to reason through which components could be rendered above the fold.
-With that, we could manually listing the components that should be considered critical and build a CSS file from that.
-However, reorganizing styles would require a significant time investment with no immediate business value.
+With that, we could manually list the components that should be considered critical and build a CSS file from that.
+However, like most refactorings, reorganizing styles would require a significant time investment with no immediate end-user value.

 Have you tried building anything like tailored CSS?
 From what I can tell, it's widely recommended, but not widely done.
 If so, let me know!